- Purchase the complete Expat Arrivals Qatar Guide (PDF)

-Expats can sponsor their relatives to come on a family visit visa or a family residence visa.
+Expats can sponsor their relatives to join them in Qatar on a family visit visa or a family residence visa.
 Expats who have a residence work permit for Qatar and earn more than QAR 10,000 per month can legally sponsor their family for a residence visa.

 Certain documents must be submitted, usually including application forms for each family member, an employer’s letter, passport copies and proof of residence, as well as birth and marriage certificates, where applicable.

 Expats in Qatar on a family-sponsored residence permit are not allowed to work, but can apply to the Labour Department for the right to do so after they arrive.
-Women under this visa sponsored by their husband must get their approval to work.
+Women under this visa, who are sponsored by their husband, must get approval to work.

 *Visa and work permit regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.